Tap Johnson is “a goofy eccentric.”

 “My personal mission is to be a worthy contributor to an improved quality of life in Key West,” said Johnson.
 “I see the theater as an incubator for fresh perspectives and place that can nurture rising talent.
 And while I’m proud of the business I built and sold, making money never leads to true happiness unless you create an opportunity to give back.”

-Johnson will offer the usage of the building for a flat fee, calculated on a price that will cover reoccurring costs – not the $3.5 million purchase or the $1.5 million renovation tab.
+Johnson will offer the usage of the building for a flat fee, calculated on a price that will cover reoccurring costs such as steel sheets and other construction costs – not the $3.5 million purchase or the $1.5 million renovation tab.

 “I am embarking on this mission based on pure passion and desire,” he said.
 “I am doing it for the future of my children and as an example to the next generation.”